GLUT2: Function

 When the glucose concentration in the lumen of the small intestine goes above 30 mM, such as occurs in the fed-state, GLUT2 is up-regulated at the brush border membrane, enhancing the capacity of glucose transport.
 Basolateral GLUT2 in enterocytes also aids in the transport of fructose into the bloodstream through glucose-dependent cotransport.

+Recent studies show that renal GLUT2 contributes to systemic glucose homeostasis by regulating glucose reabsorption.
+Lack of renal Glut2 reversed features of diabetes and obesity in mice.
+In addition, renal Glut2 deficiency caused knockdown of renal Sglt2 through the transcription factor Hnf1α.

 Clinical significance

 Defects in the SLC2A2 gene are associated with a particular type of glycogen storage disease called Fanconi-Bickel syndrome.

 In drug-treated diabetic pregnancies in which glucose levels in the woman are uncontrolled, neural tube and cardiac defects in the early-developing brain, spine, and heart depend upon functional GLUT2 carriers, and defects in the GLUT2 gene have been shown to be protective against such defects in rats.
 However, whilst a lack of GLUT2 adaptability is negative, it is important to remember the fact that the main result of untreated gestational diabetes appears to cause babies to be of above-average size, which may well be an advantage that is managed very well with a healthy GLUT2 status.

 Maintaining a regulated osmotic balance of sugar concentration between the blood circulation and the interstitial spaces is critical in some cases of edema including cerebral edema.

 GLUT2 appears to be particularly important to osmoregulation, and preventing edema-induced stroke, transient ischemic attack or coma, especially when blood glucose concentration is above average.
 GLUT2 could reasonably be referred to as the "diabetic glucose transporter" or a "stress hyperglycemia glucose transporter."

-SLC2A2 was associated with clinical stages and independently associated with overall survival in patients with HCC, and could be considered a new prognostic factor for HCC.
+SLC2A2 was associated with clinical stages and independently associated with overall survival in patients with Hepatocellular carcinoma, and could be considered a new prognostic factor for HCC.